arielchuri/emergentobjects/acrylic/acrylic.md

 Acrylic may be bent into a variety of shapes.
 A heat gun can be used to slowly heat up the acrylic.
 This takes around 3 minutes.
 Pieces of wood to form sharp bends or cylinders to create curves.

-The acrylic should clean before it is heated.
+The acrylic should be clean before it is heated.